Dallas Turner

-Dallas Turner (born February 2, 2003) is an American professional football linebacker for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide, where he was named a consensus All-American and the SEC Co-Defensive Player of the Year in 2023.
+Dallas Turner (born February 2, 2003) is an American professional football outside linebacker for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was named the SEC Co-Defensive Player of the Year in 2023.
 Turner was selected by the Vikings in the first round of the 2024 NFL draft.

 Early life

 Turner's father, Delon, is a former professional basketball player who became a venture capitalist.
 He grew up in Fort Lauderdale, Florida, and initially attended American Heritage School in Plantation, Florida.
 As a junior, he was named the area Defensive Player of the Year by the Sun-Sentinel after finishing the season with 74 tackles, 18 tackles for loss, 45 sacks, and three forced fumbles.
 After the season Turner transferred to St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 Turner was rated a five-star recruit and committed to play college football at Alabama entering his senior season after considering offers from Florida, Georgia, Michigan, and Oklahoma.
 He had 36 tackles, 25 tackles for loss, and 33 sacks as a senior.
 25 sacks 33 tackles for loss.